KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 **recover_funds_of_swap uuid**

-In certain cases swap can finish with error and user's funds will be stuck on swap payment address (P2SH address for UTXO or etomic-swap smart contract for ETH/ERC20).
+In certain cases, a swap can finish with an error wherein the user's funds are stuck on the swap-payment address.
+(This address is the P2SH address when executing on a utxo-based blockchain, or an etomic-swap smart contract when executing on an ETH/ERC20 blockchain.)

-It may happen when 1 side doesn't follow the protocol for some reason and attempt to refund the payment fails due to network connection issues between MM2 node and coin's RPC server.
+This error can occur when one side of the trade does not follow the protocol (for any reason).
+The error persists as attempts to refund the payment fail due to network connection issues between the MM2 node and the coin's RPC server.

-When the `recover_funds_of_swap` method is called MM2 attempts to unstuck the user funds if possible.
+In this scenario, the `recover_funds_of_swap` method instructs the MM2 software to attempt to reclaim the user funds from the swap-payment address, if possible.

 #### Arguments